How Chinese loans trapped Pakistan's economy – DW – 08/02/2024

 Analysts say that the CPEC loans were initially presented as the cheapest option for international loans, but it later emerged that they would be far more expensive to pay back than expected.

 "The agreements, heavily favoring China, were poorly negotiated, resulting in the project being over-promised and under-delivered.
-The public and media were misled by the then minister of planning and his team to portray CPEC as a significant economic game-changer for Pakistan and the region," economist Kaiser Bengali told DW.
+The public and media were misled by the then minister of planning and his team to portray CPEC as a significant economic game-changer for Pakistan and the region," Khalid said.

-He added that changing the payment structure on Chinese debt is only a temporary fix, which also depends on graciousness from the Chinese side, even if re-profiling and rollovers on loans from China have helped Pakistan fulfill its external financing needs several times in the past.
+Economist Kaiser Bengali is of the view that changing the payment structure on Chinese debt "is only a temporary fix, which also depends on graciousness from the Chinese side, even if re-profiling and rollovers on loans from China have helped Pakistan fulfill its external financing needs several times in the past."

 "This is getting more complex, for how long China will roll over these debts, as they have their own bottom lines for these loans in their business projects.
 They lend to many countries and don't want to set a precedent of delaying and renegotiating projects as it will affect their interests," he added.